janosh/svelte-multiselect/readme.md

    Title text to display when user hovers over button to remove selected option (which defaults to a cross icon).

 1. ```ts
-   disableRemoveBtn: boolean = false
+   minSelect: number | null = null
    ```

-   Conditionally renders the button which removes a selected option.
-If `true`, the button is not rendered
+   Conditionally renders the `x` button which removes a selected option depending on the number of selected options.
+Meaning all remove buttons should disappear if `selected.length <= minSelect`.

 1. ```ts
    required: boolean | number = false